 Phishing with Calendars (.ICS Files)

-We can leverage calendar invites as an initial access vector, using the iCalendar (ICS) file format to create a phishing scenario.
+We can leverage calendar invites as an initial access vector, using the (ICS) file format to create a phishing scenario.

 The ICS File format is used on several Calendars like Google Calendar, Outlook, and Apple Calendar.